JoeNajm/JoeNajm.github.io/_projects/mymeds.md

 The user can also add medications to the "pharmacy", if it is a common medication, then it would be easier to add it to the list when buying a new one.

 The app once again doesn't require an internet connection, and the data is stored locally on the phone.
-The app is available on my github page, and soon to the play store!
+The app is available on my <a href="https://github.com/JoeNajm/MyMeds">github page</a>, and soon to the play store!

 <div class="row">
     <div class="col-sm-3 mt-2 mt-md-0">